 “Rissland”: Our OpenSim Virtual World

-Rissland is a virtual environment created for learning and memory research in the Behavioural Neuroscience Area of the Psychology Department of UCLA.
+Rissland was a virtual environment created for learning and memory research in the Behavioural Neuroscience Area of the Psychology Department of UCLA.

-Rissland is created and maintained by Joey Essoe utilising OpenSim’s Diva Distro, customising various free contents courtesy of the OpenSim community.
+Rissland was created and maintained by Joey Essoe utilising OpenSim’s Diva Distro, customising various free contents courtesy of the OpenSim community.

 Custom Contents Developed by JubJub Forder

-Our wonderful contractor, JubJub Forder, has created much original content for OpenSim.
+Our wonderful contractor, JubJub Forder, had created much original content for OpenSim.

-Post publication, we will make this content freely available to the OpenSim community soon.
-Here is a sneak-freebie-preview!
+Post publication, we will make this content freely available to the OpenSim community.

 OpenSim Free Contents Utilised in Rissland

 Rissland would not be possible without the generous and extremely creative community of OpenSim users.
 All utilised content has CreativeCommon License.
-See a (partial) list of contents used in Rissland.
+See a (partial) list of contents modified for research in Rissland.